opendr-eu/opendr/docs/reference/mobile-manipulation.md

 As not all ROS packages work with python3, the setup relies on running the robot-specific packages in a python2 environment and our package in a python3 environment.
-The environment was tested for Ubunto 18.04 and ROS melodic.
+The environment was tested for Ubuntu 18.04 and ROS melodic.

 ###### Installation
 Install the appropriate version for your system (full install recommended): http://wiki.ros.org/ROS/Installation